 In the race to offer the highest-quality produce, you’ll see words like “natural” and “organic” on food packaging.
 Those words imply that the food is better for you and the environment.
-But to really find better taste, healthier greens, and a more sustainable environment, the word you’re looking for is “hydroponic”.
+But to really find the better taste, healthier greens, and a more sustainable environment, the word you’re looking for is “hydroponic”.
+Within this industry, food producers may find that by using commercial hydroponics, for example, they are able to produce the same food all year round, no matter the weather.
 And lef’s own Bob LaDue has spent over twenty years developing and consulting on these systems.
 There are many reasons why hydroponically-grown produce is the best, but it’s easiest to boil them down to these three.

 Hydroponic growing uses water and fertilizer like other growing methods.
 But the water and nutrients get recycled, allowing us to target plant needs at specific points of development, and getting healthy and vigorous greens in the end.
 So we use 90% less water, and absolutely zero pesticides.
 Other methods result in fertilizer leaching and run off into the surrounding earth.
 If that sounds bad, it’s because it is.
 Leaching contaminates ground water, surface water, and creates algae blooms – yes, yuck.
 So hydroponically grown greens aren’t just tasty, they’re efficient and they’re better for mother earth.